33 Reasons Why Being Single In Your 30s Is the Best Thing Ever

-You don’t have time for people you’re not all that into, and it’s better that way.
-“Since the time to begin raising a family is approaching for many, it’s less likely that you will waste your time on people who are just not right for you,” Karyn says.
-You also know the 30 Worst Phrases To Use on Your Dating Profile.
+You don't have time for people you're not all that into, and it's better that way.
+"Since the time to begin raising a family is approaching for many, it's less likely that you will waste your time on people who are just not right for you," Karyn says.
+The bottom line: Dating in your 30s is a smarter and less stressful practice.

 Alone Time Isn't Scary Anymore

 Some people love alone time no matter their age, but many don't learn to appreciate it until their 30s.
 When you're single, you have the freedom to get more of it.
 "You thrive on self-care and time to get to know yourself better," Ziegler says.
 FOMO is a thing of the past: "You can sit home with a book and a glass of wine on a Friday night and be 100 percent comfortable with that decision."

 You're Free to Meet New People